 Incoterms (International Commercial Terms) are a set of defined rules that countries agree to follow to reduce the uncertainty when trading internationally.
 Incoterms are updated to respond to advances and changes in international trade, with the current version (Incoterms 2020) being published in 2019.
-More information on Incoterms can be found here.
+More information on Incoterms can be found on the iccwbo website.

 DDP (Delivery Duty Paid) is an Incoterm which specifies that the seller is responsible for the shipment until the goods are unloaded at their destination, this includes customs clearance and the payment of any duty and tax.
 In cross-border ecommerce, DDP is often the preferred shipment method as sellers can absorb or on-charge duty and tax at the time of checkout, which results in the best consumer experience as nothing else is payable upon delivery.

 DDU (Delivery Duty Unpaid) is an old Incoterm that still sees common usage, the closest current published replacement is DAP (Delivery-at-Place).
 Using the DDU/DAP shipping method, the seller is responsible for the shipment until it reaches the destination country at which point the buyer becomes responsible for customs clearance and the payment of any duty or taxes.
 In cross-border ecommerce the DDU/DAP shipment method is commonplace as it relinquishes the seller of additional responsibility.
 However, this method can have a negative impact on the consumer experience if the customer is not aware of the duty and tax payable on their purchase.